35+ Best Healthy Meatball Recipes for Weight Loss

 From zoodles to zoats, zucchinis are one of the most versatile veggies around.
 And with a super low calorie and carb content and adaptable taste, they can be snuck into almost any recipe and improve the nutritional profile.
-For more ways to slim down your meals with the super squash, check out these 20 Zucchini recipes for Weight loss.
+For more ways to slim down your meals with the super squash, check out these 25 Zucchini Recipes for Weight loss.

 Get the recipe from Skinny Taste.

 Skip Ikea and whip up this homemade Scandinavian favorite.
-No only will you save 85 calories and 609 milligrams of sodium, but you'll get 10 more grams of satiating protein.
-Sounds like a no brainer to us.
+Not only will you save 85 calories and 609 milligrams of sodium, but you'll get 10 more grams of satiating protein.
+Sounds like a no-brainer to us.

 Get the recipe from Damn Delicious.

-Lettuce wraps are an amazing way to enjoy your favorite foods that may not necessarily align with your body goals.
-Although this recipe isn’t as low in carbohydrates as most, it’s got a ton of protein, a macronutrient that boosts metabolic activity, increases satiety, and even helps the body retain muscle while frying flab.
+This recipe has a ton of protein, a macronutrient that boosts metabolic activity, increases satiety, and even helps the body retain muscle while frying flab.

 Get the recipe from Just a Taste.

 It's hard to imagine anything more divine than biting into a juicy meatball and finding melted mozzarella inside.
 To lower the saturated fat content, opt for part-skim cheese.
-While eating full-fat dairy is associated with a smaller frame over time, in a dish like this, there's so much to obsess about; so, you won't even miss the few extra grams of fat or cals.
+While eating full-fat dairy is associated with a smaller frame over time, in a dish like this, there's so much to obsess about that you won't even miss the few extra grams of fat or calories.

 Just because you don't eat meat doesn't mean you can't enjoy the Italian staple.
 This meatless recipe is made with cauliflower, quinoa, egg, almond flour, garlic, and spices.
-Not only do they look like the real thing, but the plant-based ingredient list does a fine job of satisfying the occasional meatball hankering.
-P.S. – You can also use a similar recipe to create meatless burgers!
+Not only do they look like the real thing, but the plant-based ingredient list also does a fine job of satisfying the occasional meatball hankering.
+P.S.: You can use a similar recipe to create meatless burgers!

 Get the recipe from Pinch of Yum.

-Despite its name, there aren't actual porcupines in this recipe—but they do contain long grain rice, giving them a porcupine appearance.
+Despite its name, there aren't actual porcupines in this recipe—but they do contain long-grain rice, giving them a porcupine appearance.
 To increase its weight-shrinking effects, let the rice cool after it's cooked.
 This changes the starches into resistant starches through a process called retrogradation.
-According to researchers from the College of Chemical Sciences in Sri Lanka, chilling rice overnight can increase the amount of resistant starch 10 times more than traditionally cooked rice, and it has 10-15 percent fewer calories!
+According to researchers from the College of Chemical Sciences in Sri Lanka, chilling rice overnight can increase the amount of resistant starch 10 times more than traditionally cooked rice, and it has 10-15% fewer calories!

 Get the recipe from The Recipe Critic.

 Meatball parm addicts, we have a killer recipe for you.
-It's tough being on a weight loss diet when you're an Italian foodie.
-But with a little portion control and some self control, you don’t have to quit your habit cold turkey.
+It's tough being on a weight-loss diet when you're an Italian foodie.
+But with a little portion control, you can still enjoy this classic dish.
 Start here.

 Get the recipe from Foodie Crush.

-With immunity-boosting lemon juice, antifungal garlic, and satiating feta cheese, these are some wholesome, savory meatballs!
+With immunity-boosting lemon juice, antifungal garlic, and satiating feta cheese, these are some wholesome, savory meatballs.
 Drizzled with a tasty yogurt sauce, this one livens up even the most boring menu.
-Like our eyes, our palettes like a bit of contrast.
-To boost the protein count and wiggle into your skinny jeans sooner, opt for Greek yogurt over plain.
+To boost the protein count, opt for Greek yogurt over plain.

 Get the recipe from Sweet Peas and Saffron.

-These low carb, gluten-free steakhouse meatballs are made on the grill…and served kabob style, making them not only more visually appealing and more fun to prepare and eat, but one of the easiest ways to keep your weight in check, thanks to the built-in portion control.
-(Do you see the theme here?)
+These low-carb, gluten-free steakhouse meatballs are made on the grill and served kabob style, making them more visually appealing and more fun to prepare and eat.

 Get the recipe from I Breathe, I'm Hungry.